AditiPandey568/Eth-Avax-2.sol/ETHAVAX-Aditipandey/README.md

 # Project Title
-## Voting Application
+## Polling for Metacrafter's Favourite Employee by (Aditi Pandey)

-This project implements a simple voting application that allows users to vote for candidates and retrieve the vote count.
+This project implements a simple polling application that allows users to poll for Metacrafter's employees and retrieve the poll count.
 It includes a frontend interface built with HTML, CSS, and JavaScript, and a smart contract written in Solidity.

 ## Description

 The project consists of three main components:

-1. **HTML**: The HTML file (`index.html`) sets up the structure of the web page.
-It includes buttons for connecting to MetaMask, casting votes, and retrieving vote counts.
+1. *HTML*: The HTML file (`index.html`) sets up the structure of the web page.
+It includes buttons for connecting to MetaMask, doing polls, and retrieving poll counts.
 The user interface elements are positioned to provide a clear and intuitive user experience.

-2. **JavaScript**: The JavaScript code is contained in the `script.js` file.
+2. *JavaScript*: The JavaScript code is contained in the `script.js` file.
 It handles the interaction with the smart contract and user actions.
-It includes functions for connecting to MetaMask, creating an instance of the smart contract, voting for a candidate, and retrieving the vote count.
-The connected wallet address and vote count are dynamically updated in the HTML file.
+It includes functions for connecting to MetaMask, creating an instance of the smart contract, polling for a employee, and retrieving the poll count.
+The connected wallet address and poll count are dynamically updated in the HTML file.

-3. **Solidity**: The Solidity code is implemented in the `Voting.sol` file.
-It defines the `Voting` smart contract, which allows users to vote for candidates and retrieves the vote count for each candidate.
-The contract maintains mappings to keep track of votes and has functions for voting and getting the vote count.
+3. *Solidity*: The Solidity code is implemented in the `poll.sol` file.
+It defines the `Polling` smart contract, which allows users to poll for Metacrafter's employees and retrieves the poll count for each employee.
+The contract maintains mappings to keep track of polls and has functions for polling and getting the poll count.

 ## Getting Started